broughtong/car-detector/README.md

 Run supervisor/temporal.py to run the temporal filter If you wish to analyse the results of the temporal filter, run evaluation/temporal.py

+You will need the weather simulator network models, explained on the simulator page.
+The origal page is here https://github.com/cavayangtao/lanoising And a mirror is provided here: https://github.com/broughtong/lanoising Copy the models into supervisor/lanoising/models/
+Run the lanoising weather simulator in supervisor/lanoising/lanoising.py

-If you wish to run the weather simulate on the results, run supervisor/augment.py Run supervisor/annotator.py to create annotations.
+Run supervisor/annotator_mask.py to create annotations.
 Run supervisor/datasetDivision.py to break the images into training/testing/evaluation subset by rosbag (all bags with gt go to eval)

 # Train the networks